Building a Personal Website - Part 1: Using Lume

 {{ content }}

-To apply this to all blog articles, we create src/blog/_data.yml:
+To make this the default layout for all blog articles, we create src/blog/_data.yml:

 layout: blog_article.html.vto